 A great reason to give blood

 Giving blood is one of the best things you can do to help out your fellow humans and for most people, it’s fairly simple and painless.
 (We promise!)
 March is Red Cross Month giving you the perfect excuse to organize a blood drive or just stop by your local bank and donate.
 If giving blood just isn’t your thing, you can also make a donation of money or time.
-For more ideas on how to help, check out the 15 things the Red Cross wants you to know.

 The best mud puddles for jumping in